ahakem/Management-System/README.md

 - Delete

 ## To Do
-- Applaying the Side Menu items with the design, and updating The icon
+- Applaying the Side Menu items with the design, and updating The icons.
-- Changingsome Icons from Matrial UI icons to the one came with the Design, after allowing the exporting the Icons in Figma
+- Changingsome Icons from Matrial UI icons to the one came with the Design, after allowing the exporting the Icons in Figma.
 - Cheking with the Designer the behavier of the time picker in the edit overlay and update it after agrement.
--update Sorting after Edit with the Selected Sort type
+-update Sorting after Edit with the Selected Sort type.